Introduction

 - Whole school/class meetings

 There are a range of Schemes of Work for PHSCE which cover all aspects of the requirements of the National Curriculum.
-These are planned in addition to the social aspects of PSHCE that we cover through lunchtime, playtime, circle time, behaviour reflection times, recovery times, the school Council and the Community Meeting.
+These are planned in addition to the social aspects of PSHCE that we cover through lunchtime, playtime, circle time, behaviour reflection times, recovery times, pupil parliament and class meetings.

-Off site visits and special day events or topic weeks provide other opportunities for children to plan and work together, and develop and maintain relationships under different circumstances.
+Off site visits and special day events or topic weeks/days provide other opportunities for pupils to plan and work together and develop and maintain relationships under different circumstances.

-There are also opportunities for class circle times and ‘whole unit meetings’ and these can be called as and when staff and children feel they are appropriate.
+There are also opportunities for class meetings times and ‘whole unit meetings’ and these can be called as and when staff and pupils feel they are appropriate.
 They can be informal and ad hoc or planned for shorter or longer term to tackle specific or general issues.
 Sometimes these may include members of the clinical team.

-All children who attend are part of the meeting.
-The aim of it is to:
+All pupils who attend are part of the meeting.
+The aim of it is:

 - To have a say in the running of Gloucester House